-All Directors have completed the "Mandatory Accreditation Programme for Directors of Public Listed Companies" pursuant to Paragraph 15.08 of the Listing Requirements of Bursa Securities.
+All Directors have completed the "Mandatory Accreditation Programme ("MAP") for Directors of Public Listed Companies" pursuant to Paragraph 15.08 of the Listing Requirements except for the newly appointed Alternate Director.
+Gooi Khai Shin who will be attending the MAP on I & 2 June 2016, Gooi Chuen Howe had attended the MAP on 4 & 5 May 2016.

-The Board has discussed training programmes proposed for the Director's attendance.
+During the financial year under review, the Board has discussed training programmes proposed for the Director's attendance.
 Directors are also encouraged to participate in seminars and/or conferences organised by relevant regulatory authorities, professional bodies and commercial entities providing training.
 This is part of their Continuous Education Programme to keep abreast with relevant new developments on a continuous basis on the general regulatory, economic, industry and technical developments to further enhance their skills, knowledge and experience as well as update themselves on new developments in the business environment in order to fulfil their duties as Directors.
 Directors also receive briefing from External Auditors on updates in financial reporting and new accounting standards affecting the Group, bankers on available financial instruments and suppliers/contractors on their products.